Nature and jewelry go together like Guns and Roses. And I’m guessing you’re here because you want to learn how to put nature and jewelry together too.

 Step 5: Place on tape

 Place your wing pairs onto the sticky side of packing tape.
 This part of the DIY butterfly earrings project is essential.
-You need to get good contact between the wings and the tape.
+You must get good contact between the wings and the tape.
 If you don’t, the resin will leak out the side, and you’ll have extra resin sanding to do.

 💡 Pro tip: Don’t skimp on the tape.
 Get the good stuff with good adhesive.